 If this sounds great to you, we recommend going for this more travel environmentally friendly option.

-Ica in Peru is just 10 minutes from Huacachina and is very well-known for its vineyards and national drink; Pisco.
+Ica in Peru is just 10 minutes from Huacachina and is very well-known for its vineyards and the national drink, Pisco.
 Learn everything about the process of making Pisco and its history of it during a Pisco vineyard tour.
-Pisco is a sweet wine and therefore not that popular in countries like Italy or Spain.
+Pisco is a sweet wine and, therefore, not that popular in countries like Italy or Spain.
 You have got to taste Pisco when you are in Peru.
 Spoiler alert: We were positively surprised!
+Book your Pisco tour here.

 How to get to Huacachina, Peru

 Where to stay Huacachina, Peru

 There is a good selection of accommodations in Huacachina.
-During high-season (June to August) most hostels and hotels will be full.
+During the high season (June to August), most hostels and hotels will be full.
 It’s recommended to book ahead or spend the night in Ica.
+Search for your hostel here.

 In Huacachina, get accommodation with a nice pool so you will be fully relaxed for the upcoming overnight night bus ride to Arequipa.